 In double, volume homes, the noise from above can be frustrating.
 However, in some cases, some of these majestic buildings have been subdivided.
 Ok for the homeowners above but a real-life nightmare for the people below.

-When the people above are talking even softly at times, this sound travels strait the floor space.
-In fact, in the evening when the homeowners above you are enjoying the Tv or music you have no option but to listen as well.
+When the people above are talking even softly, this sound travels straight into the floor space.
+In fact, in the evening when the homeowners above you are enjoying the Tv or music, you have no option but to listen as well.

 The Sound from above as well as below will have no problem travelling through the wood floors.
 In fact, this is called airborne noise.
 As a result, this is not pleasant for either homeowner.

-And this can also be resolved by the insulation however on its own will not be enough.
+And this can also be resolved by the insulation; however, it will not be enough on its own.
 In many cases, this has created bad feelings between neighbours.
-To resolve impact noise utilising installing insulation alone will not work.
+To resolve impact noise utilising, installing insulation alone will not work.